Holmes Farm Manomet, MA

 Golden Rule Farm Middleborough, MA

 Golden Rule Farm aka Frank Albani from Manomet is located at Soule Homestead.
-Frank has worked a plot on the Soule Homestead for quite some time and grows amazing certified organic veggies!
+Frank has worked a plot on the Soule Homestead for over 20 years and grows amazing certified organic veggies!
 We love that Frank loves to grow food and we are happy to be able to offer the literal fruits of his labor to you.
-When you see and taste his Big A** Heads of Lettuce this summer you'll know one of the many reasons we love him.
+When you see and taste his Big A** Heads of Lettuce this summer or roast his creamy melt-in-your-mouth heads of garlic you'll know a few of the many reasons we love him.

 Elliot Farm Lakeville, MA